Best AI for Students 2026

 - Easy to misuse

-Math/science computational engine — not a chatbot, but indispensable.
+Math/science computational engine - Not a chatbot, but indispensable.

 Pros